SnapOnEquipment/frontend-challenge/README.md

 - add an interaction feature of your choice to the herd

 ### Notes
 - Try to use DRY principles and keep things simple.
-We are looking for a good understanding of React and CSS.
+We are looking for a good understanding of Typescript, React and CSS.
 - It is normal to have questions!
 Please ask.
 You have been given a contact channel to use for questions.
 Please use it.
 - The mock / demo app you have been given is not perfect.
 It is an example of a very quick and dirty proof of concept.
 If you notice areas where it can be improved, either make a note of it or go ahead and improve it.
 We will discuss it during the follow-up interview.